dtele/activity-tracker/README.md

     - Paste in a cmd shell: `python setup.py`/`python3 setup.py` or `pip install -r requirements.txt`

 2. Run the program with `gui.py`

-## **NOTE**

-In case of ModuleNotFoundError for win32gui, check if pywin32's install location is in PATH.